virajbdeshpande/AmpliconArchitect/README.md

     * Download from `https://datasets.genepattern.org/?prefix=data/module_support_files/AmpliconArchitect/`

 #### Usage (AA docker)
 Please first ensure that the output location `--out /path/to/generated/outputs` exists and is globally read-writable (`chmod a+rw`) as it will be mounted in the docker image.
+Also ensure that the `--bam` and `--bed` file locations are globally readable.

 `AmpliconArchitect/docker/run_aa_docker.sh --bam {input_bam} --bed {bed file} --out {prefix_of_output_files} <optional arguments>`